jeffpeterson/RaftMumbleLink/README.md

 >
 > If someone is NOT using Positional Audio, you would hear that audio source always from the same spot, equally loud from each of your stereo speakers.

+## Why would I want this mod?

+I'm sure you're already using Discord to chat with other players.
+But, positional voice audio doesn't only solve the problem of crowded voice channels; it makes the game more fun and immersive:

+* Navigation: Shout, "Over here!", and it actually means something.
+Never again lose your friends on a large island because you looked at your inventory for a few seconds.
+* Immersion: The characters are talking, not voices in your head.
+* Roleplay: Mutter to yourself while tending the crops.
+Whisper to those close to you.
+Scream for help.
+Become your character.
+* Story-telling: Split up your group and regale each other with tales of adventure.

+Sure, you have to install Mumble and find a server like we're re-living the '90s.
+It'll be worth it.

 ## Setup

 ### Mumble Setup